casbin-mesh/website/docs/core-concepts/read-consistency.md

 # Read Consistency

-ven though serving queries(enforce) does not require Raft consensus (because the states is not changed).
+Even though serving queries(enforce) does not require Raft consensus (because the states is not changed).
 Because, without this check, queries on a node could return results that are out-of-date i.e. stale.
 This could happen for one, or both, of the following two reasons:

 - The node, while still part of the cluster, has fallen behind the Leader in terms of updates to its underlying database.
 - The node is no longer part of the cluster, and has stopped receiving Raft log updates.